davicotico/jQuery-Menu-From-JSON/README.md

 # JSON-to-Menu
-With JQuery Plugin JSON-to-menu, you can create a Multilevel Menu like an Unordered List or an Indented Select (AKA Dropdown, ComboBox, ListBox) from a JSON String.
+With JQuery Plugin JSON-to-menu, you can create a Multilevel Menu like an Unordered List or an Indented Select (Dropdown, ComboBox, ListBox) from a JSON String.
 # 1. How to use
 ## 1.1.
 Format: Indented Select
 #### HTML Code